vishalyadavp/school_demo/README.md

     - Images are stored in the `uploads` directory.
     - Validates file types (JPG, PNG) and ensures unique filenames to prevent conflicts.

-## Setup Instructions
+## How to Setup

 1. **Prerequisites**:
-    - Install XAMPP or a similar local server environment with Apache, MySQL, and PHP support.
+    - Install XAMPP with Apache, MySQL, and PHP support.
-    - Ensure PHP's `file_uploads` directive is enabled in `php.ini` for image upload functionality.

 2. **Database Setup**:
     - Create a MySQL database named `{{school_db}}`.